tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% tip %}}

-While Debian is the default boot disk image in Google cloud instances, we strongly recommend you to consider using a Ubuntu image if you are include a GPU to your instance.
+While Debian is the default boot disk image in Google cloud instances, we recommend the usage of an Ubuntu image if you are including a GPU in your instance.
+This will make easier the installation of NVIDIA container toolbox (covered below).

 {{% /tip %}}